Last updated on 25 Feb 2023

 1.1.3 Information we collect about you if you use our website or interact with us over the Internet via social media.
 Each time you visit our website or interact with us, we may automatically collect the following information: (a) technical information, including the Internet protocol (IP) address used to connect your device to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; (b) information about your visit, including the full Uniform Resource Locators (URL); products you viewed or searched for; length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs).

 1.1.4 Information we collect about you from publicly available sources.
 This may include information from social media (depending on your settings and the applicable privacy policies) and data from resources such as Companies House.

 1.1.5 Information we receive from other sources.
 We may obtain further information about you if you use our services.
 We work closely with third parties (including, for example, suppliers, service providers, and identity verification providers) and may receive information about you from them.
 We may combine the information we receive from these other sources with the information you give us and the information we collect about you.

 1.1.6 We may monitor or record telephone conversations or other communications between you and us and keep recordings or transcripts of them, and we may keep a copy of any correspondence.

 1.2 We also collect, use and share aggregated statistical or demographic data.
 Aggregated data may be derived from your data, but it is not considered personal data under the Data Protection Legislation as it does not directly or indirectly identify you.
-If at any time we do combine any aggregated data with your data so that it can identify you, we treat the combined data as personal data, which we will use and process by this Privacy and Cookies Policy.
+Suppose at any time we combine any aggregated data with your data to identify you.
+In that case, we treat the combined data as personal data, which we will use and process through this Privacy and Cookies Policy.